CLUB HISTORY

 In their second year the club gained promotion, and twelve months later, further success saw them move up to the Premier Division of the Harrow & District League (later renamed Harrow, Wembley & District League).
 At that time the club gained the use of a pitch in Northwood Recreation Ground at an annual cost of £14.
 14s. including pitch marking and dressing room.

 1931-32 saw the commencement of Northwood United’s dominance of local junior football.
 Within five years of entering league football, United had become Premier Division champions, a feat they repeated for each of the next four years, followed by second and third places up to the War.
-The League Senior Challenge Cup was won three times during that period, and in 1938 the club won the Middlesex Junior Cup, having been losing finalists in 1935 and 1936.
+The League Senior Challenge Cup was won three times during that period, and in 1938 the club won the Middlesex Junior Cup - defeating Metropolitan Water Board 4-2 in the final at Hayes FC - after having been losing finalists in 1935 and 1936.

 After the Second World War, with the disappearance of the Holy Trinity Northwood team, the club dropped the United suffix from their title, and were Harrow & Wembley champions in consecutive years, 1948 and 1949.